Chartres: Other sights

 The river Eure, which at this point divides into three branches, is crossed by several bridges, some of them ancient, and is fringed in places by remains of the old fortifications, of which the Porte Guillaume (14th century), a gateway flanked by towers, was the most complete specimen, until destroyed by the retreating German army in the night of 15 to 16 August 1944.
 The steep, narrow streets of the old town contrast with the wide, shady boulevards which encircle it and separate it from the suburbs.
 The "parc André-Gagnon" or "Clos St. Jean", a pleasant park, lies to the north-west, and squares and open spaces are numerous.

-Part of the Hôtel de Ville (City Hall) is a building of the 17th century called Hôtel de Montescot.
+Part of the Hôtel de Ville (City Hall) is a building dating from the 17th century, called Hôtel Montescot.
 The Maison Canoniale dating back to the 13th century, and several medieval and Renaissance houses, are of interest.

-There is a statue of General Marceau (1769–1796), a native of Chartres and a general during the French Revolution.La Maison Picassiette, a house decorated inside and out with mosaics of shards of broken china and pottery, is also worth a visit.
+There is a statue of General Marceau (1769–1796), a native of Chartres and a general during the French Revolution.

+The Maison Picassiette, a house decorated inside and out with mosaics of shards of broken china and pottery, was built by Raymond Isidore.

 Economy

 Chartres is one of the most important market towns in the region of Beauce (known as "the granary of France").

 Historically, game pies and other delicacies of Chartres were well known, and the industries also included flour-milling, brewing, distilling, iron-founding, leather manufacture, perfumes, dyeing, stained glass, billiard requisites and hosiery.
-More recently, businesses include the manufacture of electronic equipment and car accessories.

 Since 1976 the fashion and perfumes company Puig has had a production plant in this commune.